Updated March 2022

 Whether you are a workaholic, SAHM/SAHD, or world traveler, one thing we all need is a quick, on the go, healthy bite for breakfast.
 For me, Baked Oatmeal Bars fill the bill.

 This post contains affiliate links.
 If you use these links to buy something we may earn a commission.
 Please see our disclosure policy for full details.
 Thanks.

 Oats Are Nutritious

-There are a multitude of reasons, oats are one of the best foods for your morning meal.
+There is a multitude of reasons, oats are one of the best foods for your morning meal.
 They are gluten-free and whole grain.
 Studies have found that eating oats can improve blood sugar control, lower cholesterol levels, and even help you lose weight.

 Oats are very nutritious and loaded with “good carbs” and fiber.
-One-half cup of dry oats contains more than 20% of 9 essential vitamins and minerals like Zinc, Vitamin B5 and B1, Manganese and Phosphorus, 13 grams of protein and 8 grams of fiber.
+One-half cup of dry oats contains more than 20% of 9 essential vitamins and minerals like Zinc, Vitamin B5 and B1, Manganese and Phosphorus, 13 grams of protein, and 8 grams of fiber.
 And get all this value in only around 300 calories

 Many Ways to Eat Your Oats

 When I was young, oatmeal was basic.
 Put oats in boiling water, cook till done and serve the gelatinous, paste-like mixture up.
 Depending on the type of oats you are using, cooking could take a while.
-There are steel-cut oats (sometimes called Irish Oats); old fashioned or rolled oats; quick-cooking oats; and lastly instant oats.
+There are steel-cut oats (sometimes called Irish Oats); old-fashioned or rolled oats; quick-cooking oats; and lastly instant oats.